pmoreno-rodriguez/grav-theme-future2021/README.md

 footer.button_text:           # Footer block button text in left sidebar footer.button_url:            # Footer block button url in left sidebar
 enable_social:                # Enable/Disable social icons in footer
-social_style:                 # Select the style for Fontawesome icons custommenus.enabled:          # Enable/Disable custom menus in top menu
+custommenus.enabled:          # Enable/Disable custom menus in top menu
 ```
 To make modifications, you can copy the `user/themes/future2021/future2021.yaml` file to `user/config/themes/` folder and modify, or you can use the admin plugin.

+> [!NOTE]
-> NOTE: Do not modify the `user/themes/future2021/future2021.yaml` file directly or your changes will be lost with any updates
+> Do not modify the `user/themes/future2021/future2021.yaml` file directly or your changes will be lost with any updates

 ## Custom Logos